beanbaginc/diffx/docs/index.rst

 support binary diffs and have a general concept of metadata, though it's largely Git-specific).

-We can build upon this, taking the good parts from Git diffs and using the forgiving nature of Unified Diffs to define a new, structured Unified Diff format.
+They're a good start, though still not formally defined.
+Still, we can build upon this, taking some of the best parts from Git diffs and from other standards, and using the forgiving nature of Unified Diffs to define a new, structured Unified Diff format.

 DiffX files